Ram Kadam: Political career

+Little is known about education of Ram Kadam.

 Kadam joined MNS in 2009 and was elected as MLA of Ghatkopar West.
 In 2014, he left MNS and joined Bharatiya Janata Party & fought 2014 Vidhansabha elections of BJP ticket.
 He secured a handsome victory.
 In June 2019, Kadam said “Devendra Fadnavis would be the next CM of Maharashtra” after rumblings from alliance partner.
 He won the Vidhan Sabha election in October 2019.